NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 :abbr:`DL (Deep Learning)` operations; this approach essentially designs a custom network infrastructure *around* specific problems AI is supposed to solve.
-For example, many companies are actively developing specialized :abbr:`ASICs (Application Specific Integrated Circuits)` to speed-up training (one kind of ASIC) or to reduce inference latency (another kind of ASIC) in their cloud-based or local data centers.
+For example, many companies are actively developing specialized :abbr:`Application Specific Integrated Circuits (ASICs)` to speed-up training (one kind of ASIC) or to reduce inference latency (another kind of ASIC) in their cloud-based or local data centers.
 This approach works great for :abbr:`Cloud Service Providers (CSPs)` and others that have